subhashD/blogAdmin/README.md

 Open source projects are the community’s responsibility to use, contribute, and debug.

 ### License
-Larablog is licensed under the [MIT license](https://opensource.org/licenses/MIT).
+blogAdmin is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 Enjoy!
 =======
 # blogAdmin
 This is blog admin to write and publish blogs and tags related to blog